Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 Click on an icon to expand its section or execute an action depending on its purpose.
 The options are as follows:

 1. The model's title.
 This defaults to "Untitled" but can be edited anytime by clicking on it.
-2. The **Operators** toolbar contains the building blocks of creating a model with the editor.
+2. The **Operators** toolbar contains the building blocks for creating a model with the editor.
 3. The **SQL code** area displays the SQL that compiles your model.
 4. The **Runs and previews** that displays run data and previews data for individual operators.
 5. The **Commit history** display.
-6. The **Explorer** view of your model.
-7. The navigation tab that has icons for (from top to bottom):
+6. The navigation tab that has icons for (from top to bottom):
     - Zoom in
     - Zoom out
     - Center the model to fit the screen
     - Auto-layout option for the individual operator tiles
+7. The [Copilot](/docs/cloud/dbt-copilot) icon (where available).
+Use natural language to build your dbt Visual Editor models.
 8. The **Run** command executes `dbt run` for the model.
 9. This button is initially a **Commit** command for your integrated Git provider.
 It will change to "Open pull request" once your first commit is made.
 The button will not initially appear until you begin working in the canvas area.